ZhengXiaohu98/ResumeShow/README.md

 mainly worked on building the home page for the site.

 ## Dev Log
 - 12/16/2022 The website is now hosted.
-Click <a href="https://resumeshow.netlify.app/" target="_blank">ResumeShow</a> to see.
+Click [ResumeShow](https://resumeshow.netlify.app/) to see.
 We are experiencing issues with google && github authentication, and we are working to fix the issue.
 Changed some UI for Home page and Post page.